-My own personal path is the culmination of over 10 years in the making.
+My own personal path is the culmination of over 15 years in the making.
 In my early 20's I found my way at The Heartwood Institute, located deep in the misty mountains of northern California.
 I was drawn to the healing arts after feeling unfulfilled with my undergrad training and suffering for many years from migraines that occurred almost daily.
 I found no relief nor help with western medicine and felt very frustrated and began to search else where.
 I studied with Matthew Sweigart, creator of "Heart-Mind shiatsu" and Paul Pitchford, author of "Healing with Whole Foods" in his "Asian Healing arts and Whole Foods Nutrition" program in 2005.
 There I learned the power of integrating western and eastern medicine and finally experienced my own health breakthrough.
-I completed the program with a certificate as a nutritional consultant, shiatsu practitioner and massage therapist with intros into many other modalities such as polarity, craniosacral therapy, tai chi, meditation, yoga, anatomy and physiology and many more.
+I completed the program with a certificate as a nutritional consultant, shiatsu practitioner and massage therapist with intros into many other modalities such as polarity, craniosacral therapy, tai chi, meditation, yoga, anatomy and physiology and much more.

-Continuing my Chinese Medicine training but expanding into the world of energetics I studied for a year in Monterey, CA with renowned teacher Sifu Jerry Alan Johnson, Daoist Master at the International Institute of Medical Qigong.
+Continuing my Chinese Medicine training but expanding into the world of energetics I studied in Monterey, CA with renowned teacher Sifu Jerry Alan Johnson, Daoist Master at the International Institute of Medical Qigong.
 There I first saw and felt energy or "Qi" in a physical form and realized the connection of how the emotional state affects the physical state.

-I received my masters in science at AIMC (Acupuncture and Integrative Medicine College) in Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight.
+I received my masters in science at AIMC (Acupuncture and Integrative Medicine College) in Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight with them.